 However, experts at one medical facility are not only prioritizing the eradication of cancer from the patients’ bodies but also improving their day-to-day quality of life.

 A report from the Lexington, Kentucky, NBC television affiliate about the University of Kentucky’s Integrative Medicine and Health Clinic included an interview with a mesothelioma patient, Steven Konopka.
 At the facility, he and other cancer patients participate in music and art therapy, acupuncture and yoga, in addition to receiving massages.
-Each of these methods is aimed to diminish pain and tension caused by their specific cancer.
+Each of these alternative mesothelioma treatment methods is aimed to diminish pain and tension caused by their specific cancer.